SaurabhJadli/res-pe/README.md

 🔐 Register/Login
 - Click Sign Up to create a new account.
 - Already registered?
 Click Login to access your account.

-🍲 Add Recipe
-- Navigate to "Add Recipe".
-- Fill out the form with the recipe title, ingredients, steps, and optionally an image.
-- Click "Submit" to add your recipe.

 ❤️ Save & View Favorites
 - Click the heart icon to save a recipe.